Course Name: Valley Country Club

 Red 72 5636 72.6 125

-Hole Descriptions: By virtue of it’s two different designers, the holes at Valley drastically differ.
+Hole Descriptions: By virtue of its two different designers, the holes at Valley drastically differ.
 Holes 1, 5-11, and 18 were designed by W.H.
 Follett using classic old school principals like tiny greens and strategic bunkering.
-Holes 2, 3, 4, and 12-17 were designed by Geoffrey Cornish, well-known for his characteristic large sloping greens.
+Holes 2-4 and 12-17 were designed by Geoffrey Cornish, well-known for his characteristic large back-to-front sloped greens.

 The opening hole is a short par 4, measuring only 344 yards from the Blue Tees.
 This hole features a downhill teeshot to a fairly narrow fairway guarded by trees on both sides (especially the right).
-There is a pond just short of the right fairway but it only requires about 150 yards to carry.
+There’s a pond just short of the right fairway but it only requires about 150 yards to carry.
 There are two bunkers just short right of this severely undulating green.
-The number 1 handicap 2nd hole at Valley is one of the most talked about due to it’s extreme length (609 yards from the tips).
+The number 1 handicap 2nd hole at Valley is infamous for its extreme length (609 yards from the tips).
 Despite this length, the hole plays straight downhill and is essentially wide open.
-If there was ever a hole to grip it and rip it in Rhode Island, this would be the hole.
+If there was ever a hole to grip it and rip it, this would be it.
 There are two fairway bunkers to be wary of on this hole – one on the right about 170 yards from the green and one about 75 yards short of the green.
 The green on this hole is classic Cornish: large and sloped back-to-front.

-The 3rd hole at Valley plays parallel to the 2nd back uphill at 359 yards.
-This hole is also fairly open but plays longer than its distance on the scorecard.
+The 359 yard 3rd hole plays parallel to the 2nd back uphill.
+This hole is also fairly open but plays longer than the scorecard indicates.
 Once again, the most difficult aspect of this hole is the severe back-to-front sloped green and large, deep bunkers to the left and right of it.
 The 4th is an interesting par 4 at 373 yards.
 This hole plays uphill as well and is a much tighter than the previous two.
-Tall trees flank the right side of the fairway and a bunker about 240 yards out on the right side catches plenty of teeballs.
-The left side is more open but you will have to hit over trees and a rock wall about 90 yards from the green.
+Tall trees flank the right side of the fairway and a bunker at 240 yards on the right catches its fair share of teeshots.
+The left side is more open but you’ll have to hit over trees and a rock wall about 90 yards from the green.
 The green on this hole is once again large and sloped from back-to-front.

 At only 494 yards, the extremely narrow par 5 5th features OB along the entire left hand side and trees and a pond on the right.
-Hitting the fairway is essential here, and hitting less than driver might be the play honestly.
-In my mind, this is a 3 shot hole no matter what because the green is elevated and extremely small.
+Hitting the fairway is essential here, and hitting less than driver might be the prudent play.
+In my opinion, this is a three shot hole no matter what because holding a wood or long iron on this elevated and extremely small green is highly unlikely.
 OB and three tiny bunkers surround this green.

-At only 133 yards, the shortest hole on the course is the devilish par 3 6th.
-This uphill par 3 features an insane hourglass green that slopes hard both from left-to-right and back-to-front.
+The 6th plays as the shortest hole on the course as a devilish 133 yard par 3.
+This uphill one-shotter features an insane hourglass green that slopes hard both left-to-right and back-to-front.
 Three putts and even four putts are not uncommon here.

-At 378 yards, the straightaway 7th is a very solid hole.
+At 378 yards, the straightaway par 4 7th is a solid hole.
 Flanked by tall trees on the right and the driving range on the left, this green is the smallest on the course and lined by two large bunkers on either side.

-The 387 yard 10th hole is a great driving hole.
+The 387 yard 9th hole is a solid par 4 that features a blind uphill tee shot.
+Out of bounds lines the entire right side of the hole while the driving range lines the left.
+There’s an old cemetery behind this large undulating green.
+I enjoyed the 387 yard 10th hole, which is a great driving hole.
 You tee up directly in front of the patio with the flagpoles surrounding you.
 Drives that carry a fairway bunker about 230 yards on the right side will catch a downhill slope.
-While the drive on this hole is picturesque, the green on this hole is 3-tiered and often unfair at times.
+While the drive on this hole is picturesque, the three-tiered back-to-front sloped green is unfair at times.

-Easily the most claustrophobic teeshot at Valley, the 360 yard 11th runs downhill lined by dense forest on both sides.
+Providing the most claustrophobic teeshot at Valley, the 360 yard 11th runs downhill lined by dense forests on both sides.
 The approach shot to this green is straight uphill and club selection is key here, as this green slopes hard back-to-front.

-Although I am usually never a proponent of making a par 3 a stroke hole, the number 4 handicap 12th hole is undeniably difficult.
-At 187 yards, this hole usually plays into the wind and requires a carry the entire way to avoid a pond and deep cross bunker in front of this green.
+Although I’m never usually a proponent of making a par 3 a stroke hole, the 4th handicap 12th hole is undeniably difficult.
+At 187 yards, this hole requires a carry the entire way to avoid a pond and deep cross bunker in front of this green.
 Balls lucky enough to hit the green in regulation will have to contend with another ridiculous double tier that sometimes makes three putting inevitable.

-General Comments: With two expansive practice greens and a full range for most players, Valley has pretty solid practice facilities.
+General Comments: With two expansive practice greens and a 250 yard range, Valley has pretty solid practice facilities.
 Pace of play when I played was fantastic and multiple members even let us play through.

-Verdict: Valley is a fun, challenging layout with some very memorable holes.
-It is always in good shape and I recommend playing this course if you get a chance to.
+Verdict: Valley isn’t an elite private course by any means, but it is a fun, challenging layout with some memorable holes.
+I recommend playing this well-kept course if you get a chance.